goop

 If you enjoy the sensation of vibration, yet would prefer avoiding toys that are created for penetration, this toy is the right choice for you.
 The famous preservative company Trojan has designed an exciting vibrating fingertip massager that will go beyond your lover’s touch.
 With it, the couples can enjoy the boost of high-sensory titillation while at the same time staying connected.

-Its simple design allows you to create layers of excitement with just your hand going from one part of your partner’s body to another, including the erogenous zone and genitals.
+Its simple design allows you to create layers of excitement with just your hand going from one part of your partner’s body to another.
+Including the erogenous zone and genitals.
 This personal massager is perfect for foreplay and during sex as it creates a complete explosion of pleasure!

 #6 Starsi Silicone Rechargeable Waterproof Vibrator By Cute Little Fuckers

-This is truly a unisex toy, as it can be used by anybody, any gender, and orientation, and on any part of the body.
-This interesting sex toy can be used over the nipples, vulva, penis, neck, or anywhere else where you think there will be beneficial and provide pleasure to you or your partner.
+This is truly a unisex toy, as it can be used by anybody.
+Any gender, and orientation, and on any part of the body.
+This interesting sex toy can be used over the nipples, vulva, penis, neck.
+Or anywhere else where you think there will be beneficial and provide pleasure to you or your partner.

 Based on the idea that our entire bodies are covered in nerve endings, this little star will blow your mind.
 As it touches your skin and moves around with your partner guiding it, it’s awesome.
 Explore each other’s bodies and find an erogenous zone where you never thought it exists.